 For a longer explanation on the legalities of CBD oil, read the article Is Cannabidiol Legal?
 What’s it’s Current Legal Status? from HealthyHempOil.com.

 So I did buy a bag of CBD “weed cookies” for Chester and Gretel at the marijuana dispensary.
 I’ve been giving them the treats for several months now and have tried several different brands.
-The ones that were most effective for us were from Pet Releaf.
-Treatibles came in a close second.
+The results were varied, and each can work differently on different pets, so I suggest experimenting with a few to find the right match.

 I’ve tried the oil too but found the CBD to have a bigger impact on their anxiety when given in treat form.
 I’ve been thinking making my own CBD dog treats using one of these recipes using the oil.